Rapid App Development: Full RAD Methodology Overview and Practical Advice

 The clear advantages of RAD include:

 • High quality.
-User interaction with prototypes increases the functionality of rapid application development projects.
-Such software can meet the customer's (end-user) needs more than when using Agile/Waterfall methodologies.
+User interaction with prototypes enhances functionality in rapid application development projects.
+This approach ensures the software better aligns with the customer’s (end-user) needs compared to traditional Agile project or Waterfall methodologies.

 • Risk control.
 While the lion’s share of books about RAD focuses on speed and user involvement as key features of the model, we must consider a third significant benefit — risk mitigation.
 Interestingly, Boehm, who created the first version of RAD, characterized the spiral model as risk-based.
 The use of rapid application development allows us to focus on the main risk factors early on and adapt to them.

-• More projects are completed per unit of time within budget.
-Since RAD implies an incremental development model, the chances of critical errors that often occur in large Waterfall projects are reduced.
-In Waterfall projects, project implementation was possible after six or more months of analysis and development.
-In RAD projects, all the information needed is revealed earlier, during the application creation process itself.
+• More projects are completed per unit of time and within budget.
+Since RAD follows an incremental development model, it reduces the chances of critical errors often found in large Waterfall projects.
+Unlike Waterfall, which requires six or more months of analysis and development before implementation, RAD projects deliver results faster by uncovering all necessary information earlier, during the application creation process itself.

 The incremental development model is a software development format that divides the product into relatively independent components.
 They are developed and put into operation separately.